dan-ftp/fusion-conclusion/_posts/China-fifteenth-five-year-plan-fusion.md

 published: false
 ---

 China has recently released it's fifteenth five-year plan and fusion energy has risen to promenance in it.
 While China of yore was only good at copying, China of today is building itself into an industrial innovation power house.
 Those interested in developing fusion energy along with the ecosystems and technologies should take heed and understand how China is planning to dominate the fusion industry.

 This article first explains what a five-year plan is and how it works within China.
 It then goes on to compare Chinese five-year plans in two different industries: 1. electric vehicles where China has quickly built itself into the world dominating supplier and 2. circuits/chip where China has not been able to keep up with the leading edge.
 Finally, the article goes through the history of fusion within Chinese five-year plans, looking at what was actually achieved versus planned and projects where the next five years will take China.

 ## The Chinese five-year plan

+China’s [five-year plan](https://en.wikipedia.org/wiki/Five-year_plans_of_China) is best understood as an instrument of rule.
+In Western democracies, parties publish programs to signal intent to voters.
+In China, the Communist Party issues plans to steer the state.
+The result is a medium-term governing blueprint that spans the economy, technology, industry and social policy.
+As [Vivienne Shue notes in a British Academy talk](https://www.thebritishacademy.ac.uk/podcasts/10-minute-talks-china-14th-five-year-plan-bold-beautiful/), the exercise is one of “comprehensive, long-term, cross-sectoral, macro-planning”.
+[Bloomberg](https://www.listennotes.com/my/podcasts/heres-why/heres-why-chinas-five-year-VXBa_p9tQvq/) calls it a blueprint for economic and social development.
+The point is to organize priorities rather than to advertize them.

+The planning itself is an elaborate activity.
+Work on a new plan begins well before the previous one ends, with reviews of existing performance followed by a small army of studies, consultations, and drafts.
+The process draws in provincial and local governments, ministries, universities, think-tanks, industries, and experts.
+What emerges is a hierarchy of texts: a national plan at the top, supported by subordinate plans from ministries, regions, and specialized sectors beneath it.
+Public consultation is part of the process, but the decisive stages are political.
+Leadership review and approval occur at the [Two Sessions](https://en.wikipedia.org/wiki/Two_Sessions), China’s annual political meeting.

+Implementation is where the system becomes most distinctively Chinese.
+The plan is decomposed into targets, assignments, and assessments across the bureaucracy.
+Some goals are broad and directional.
+Others are mandatory and tied to evaluation: officials’ careers depend on whether they deliver.
+That is why plans in China have more force than comparable documents elsewhere.
+They are part of a machine designed to translate national priorities into provincial, municipal, and institutional action.

 ## Success: electric vehicles